cryoEM-CNIO/CNIO_Relion_Tools/README.md

 ## Installation

+### Relion

+You should have a working installation of Relion 5.0 on your system.

 ### Creating conda environment

 We encourage you to create a relion_dashboard conda environment that you can use to run these scripts